 World Health Assembly resolution WHA50.29 encourages Member States to eliminate lymphatic filariasis as a public health problem.
-In response, WHO launched its Global Programme to Eliminate Lymphatic Filariasis (GPELF) in 2000 with the aim of eliminating the disease as a public health problem.
-In 2012, the WHO NTD Roadmap reconfirmed the target date for achieving elimination as 2020.
+In response, WHO launched its Global Programme to Eliminate Lymphatic Filariasis (GPELF) in 2000.
+In 2012, the WHO neglected tropical diseases roadmap reconfirmed the target date for achieving elimination by 2020.

 WHO’s strategy is based on 2 key components:

 - stopping the spread of infection through large-scale annual treatment of all eligible people in an area or region where infection is present; and

 - alleviating the suffering caused by lymphatic filariasis through increased morbidity management and disability prevention activities.

 Elimination of lymphatic filariasis is possible by stopping the spread of the infection through preventive chemotherapy.
 The WHO recommended preventive chemotherapy strategy for LF elimination is mass drug administration (MDA).
-MDA involves a combined dose of 2 medicines given annually to an entire at-risk population in the following way: albendazole (400 mg) together with ivermectin (150–200 mcg/kg) or with diethylcarbamazine citrate (DEC) (6 mg/kg).
+MDA involves a combined dose of 2 medicines given annually to an entire at-risk population in the following way: albendazole (400 mg) together with either ivermectin (150-200 mcg/kg) or with diethylcarbamazine citrate (DEC) (6 mg/kg).

-These medicines have a limited effect on adult parasites but effectively clear microfilariae from the bloodstream and prevent the spread of parasites to mosquitoes.
-This recommended large-scale treatment strategy, called preventive chemotherapy, when conducted annually for 4–6 years with effective coverage of the total population at risk. .
+These medicines have a limited effect on adult parasites but effectively reduce the density of microfilariae in the bloodstream and prevent the spread of parasites to mosquitoes.
+This recommended large-scale treatment strategy is called preventive chemotherapy when conducted annually for 4–6 years with effective coverage of the total population at risk. .
 Salt fortified with DEC has also been used in a few settings to interrupt the transmission cycle.

 Morbidity management and disability prevention are vital for improving public health and should be fully integrated into the health system to ensure sustainability.
 Surgery can alleviate most cases of hydrocele.
-Clinical severity of lymphoedema and acute inflammatory episodes can be improved using simple measures of hygiene, skin care, exercise, and elevation of affected limbs.
+Clinical severity and progression of the disease, including acute inflammatory episodes, can be reduced and prevented with simple measures of hygiene, skin care, exercise, and elevation of affected limbs.
 People with lymphoedema must have access to continuing care throughout their lives, both to manage the disease and to prevent progression to more advanced stages.